G. Ravindra Kumar: Legacy

 Kumar is known to have established UPHILL (Ultra-short Laser Pulse High Intensity Laser Laboratory), a centre for advanced laser experiments at Tata Institute of Fundamental Research.
 Here, he heads a group of scholars and researchers who are involved in studies related to laser-matter interactions.
 He is reported to have worked on the generation of megagauss magnetic pulses using ultrafast laser pulses and his group observed the turbulent magnetic fields created by instabilities of the high current electron beams driven by the laser pulse for the first time.
 Nanoparticle coated surfaces and pendular states of molecules are two of the other areas of his research.
 His studies have been documented by way of a number of articles and the online article repository of the Indian Academy of Sciences has listed 75 of them.
 He has also guided a number of students in their doctoral studies.
 He is a member of the Optical Society of America and sits in the International Committee on Ultra-High Intensity Lasers of the International Union of Pure and Applied Physics.
 He is also a life member of Indian Society for Mass Spectrometry, Indian Society of Atomic and Molecular Physics, Plasma Science Society of India and Indian Laser Association.
 Plenary or invited lectures delivered by him include the lecture on Extreme Light, Extreme States of Infosys Science Foundation in March 2016.

 Awards and honors

 Ravindra Kumar was awarded the B. M. Birla Science Prize by B. M. Birla Science Centre in 2000.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards in 2003.
 The Indian Academy of Sciences elected him as a fellow in 2004 and he received the Salute Mumbai Award in 2005.
 The Department of Atomic Energy honored his work during the period between 2006 and 2011 with DAE-SRC Outstanding Research Investigator Award and the elected fellowship of the Indian National Science Academy reached him in 2008.
 The Infosys Science Foundation presented the Infosys Prize to him in 2015.
+In 2017, Kumar became a laureate of the Asian Scientist 100 by the Asian Scientist.